 A 2012 study I read about in The Atlantic estimates that we each would have to spend about 200 hours a year (that is 78 work days with a calculated cost of $781 Billion to GDP) to actually read all the privacy policies we have accepted.
 At the same time, the word count in privacy policies is going up, further reducing the likelihood that they will be read and understood.
 In my opinion, the so purposed design of privacy policies – to make it so easiest to accept without reading – demonstrates the Internet’s ability to coerce the user into acceptance.

 “Its OK, I have nothing to hide,” you might be thinking.
 And to that, “It won’t hurt a thing,” is often added to those same fallacious rationalizations.
-That sort of thinking is continuously exposed for what it is by the stinky announcements that gigantic globs of our personally identifiable information (PII) stored on corporate servers have been leaked to the bad guys through massive and mysterious spigots lurking in some company’s data.
+That sort of thinking is continuously exposed for what it is by the stinky announcements that gigantic globs of our personally identifiable information (PII) stored on corporate servers has been leaked to the bad guys through massive and mysterious spigots lurking in some company’s data.
 The leaks signal the reminder that government mandated surveillance back doors in the data center (DC) and central office (CO) architectures help provide the weakened security upon which Internet hackers rely.

 Thanks to the server back doors, criminals and marketers enjoy the same back door transparency without accountability as do government agents or anyone else that somehow has access through the back door.
 Truth be told, marketers have better back door access than government agencies in many cases.
 This is generally the case when you deal with any free service or web site that boasts they “do not save your data”.
 What they usually do is mine it as come through and distribute some part directly to a third, fourth, fifth, etc. party for harvest.
 Unauthorized outsiders and criminals often rely upon masquerading as an administrator, marketer or possibly a government agent at the back door.